ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Tombs, Mantels,
-Head and Foot Stones.
-Office: On Queen Street, Opposite the
-Valley House, Martinsburg.
-JOHN HELLER,
-Manufacturer of
-FIRST-CLASS BUGGIES AND
-CARRIAGES.
-Ordered Work
-a Specialty.
-West King Street, Martinsburg.
-Bibles and Testaments,
-all slues, American B. Society,
-P jjaviN E. Dkatrick,
-Treas. and Librarian.
--AT­
-H. N. DEA TRICK *8 SHOE STORE.
-WANTED,™ smoker
-1 ■ To send 7 two-oen,
-stamps to help pay postage, packing
-Ac., and we will mail sample box of our
-Non-Nicotine Midget Cigars.
-Only one box to one address.
-Address: LANDIS &amp; CO..
-Shipphnsbckq, Pa.

-%»« MAfeWAira&amp;m auras®*»*»

 O say, can you see. by the dawn’s early light, \
 What so proudly we hailed at the twilight&#x27;s last gleaning, j